From Volterra dislocations to strain-gradient plasticity: Introduction

 \section{Introduction}

 Dislocations are among the most important and well-studied defects in crystals.
-They were studied in early 20th century by Volterra, who studied elastic equilibria of multiply-connected elastic bodies, obtained from ``stress-free'' bodies by cut-and-weld procedures.
+They were studied in early 20th century by Volterra, who examined elastic equilibria of multiply-connected elastic bodies, obtained from ``stress-free'' bodies by cut-and-weld procedures mimicking plastic deformations.
 In the 1930s, this theory was used to explain plastic deformation in crystalline materials \cite{Tay34, Oro34, Pol34}.
 Ever since, there has been growing literature on bodies with finitely-many dislocations, collective behavior of clusters of dislocations, and on a larger scale, classical plasticity.
+Within this literature, two main threads are central to this work:

+The mechanical literature, starting from the early 1950s, has addressed kinematics issues, such as the effective fields describing materials symmetries, with and without dislocations, notions of material uniformity, and the incorporation of these notions into mechanical models, i.e., into constitutive relations \cite{Nol58,Nol67,Wan67}.
+Its elemental object is a body manifold, which is a continuum representation of a material structure.
+This thread, which for the sake of establishing a nomenclature we will call the \emph{rational-mechanics approach}, often uses a geometric language, and has traditionally put less focus on the rigorous derivation of effective models from more elemental ones.

-In recent years there has been a large body of work concerning the rigorous derivation (rather than formal, or phenomenological) of models for the collective behavior of dislocations from models of finitely-many ones (e.g., \cite{GLP10,DGP12,MSZ14,MSZ15,CGO15,KM15,KM16,CGM16,Gin19,Gin19b,KO20,EKM20,CGM22}).
-This is also the scope of this work: we derive strain-gradient plasticity models from models of finitely-many straight edge-dislocations, which reduces the problem into a two-dimensional setting.
+The other thread concerns the rigorous derivation of models for the collective behavior of dislocations from models of finitely-many ones (e.g., \cite{GLP10,DGP12,MSZ14,MSZ15,CGO15,CGM16,Gin19,Gin19b,KO20,CGM23}).
+In this thread, the elemental model of a single dislocation does not depart from the same premises as the rational mechanics approach.
+Moreover, all the aforementioned literature addresses a low-energetic regime.
+For the sake of nomenclature, we will call this approach the \emph{admissible strain approach}---the terminology will be clarified below.

-The key difference in comparison with previous work is the starting point of modeling a body with a single dislocation.
-In our approach. the presence of a dislocation is encoded in a frame field associated with the body manifold (known in the literature as an \Emph{implant map} or \Emph{crystal scaffold}).
-Previous work encode the dislocation by a circulation condition on the strain field, whence the term \Emph{admissible strain model}.
-As we show, the admissible strain model can be viewed as a geometric linearization of the model used in the present work.
+In earlier work, we initiated a program of combining both threads, so far in a high-energetic regime \cite{KM15,KM16,EKM20}.
+The present work is a continuation of this program, and its scope is twofold: \begin{itemize}[itemsep=0pt] \item[-] The derivation of low-energetic plasticity models from elemental models that are consonant with the rational mechanics approach.
+That is, our basic model is a Lagrangian model with multiplicative decomposition of the strain gradient. \item[-] Lay a setting for a unified and rigorous study of various problems involving a wider range of material defects. \end{itemize}